Enterprise activity - producing a product or service

 Topic Overview

-The City & Guilds Entry Level Diploma in Employability Skills (Entry 3) is designed to help you build the essential skills needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and self-management.
-It is ideal if you are starting your career journey or need to develop confidence in a work environment.
-By completing this diploma, you will gain practical abilities that employers value, making you more prepared for further training, an apprenticeship, or employment.
+The City & Guilds Level 1 Award in Employability Skills is designed to help you develop the essential skills and knowledge needed to succeed in the workplace.
+This qualification covers key areas such as understanding your own strengths and weaknesses, working effectively as part of a team, communicating professionally, and managing your time and workload.
+It is ideal for school leavers, apprentices, or anyone looking to improve their employability and confidence in a work environment.

 Key Concepts